Reversing vaccine hypo-responsiveness

 I hypothesize that the variation in the immunological network, shaped by exposure to microorganisms and parasites, as well as by the cellular metabolic state of populations residing in distinct environmental conditions, underlies vaccine hypo-responsiveness.
 This can be REVERSED by immunological and metabolic interventions.

-Not only blood but also secondary lymphoid organs will be studied to gain critical information on:
+3. Study not only blood but also secondary lymphoid organs to gain critical information on key cell-cell interactions within germinal centers.

-2. How they are influenced by cells beyond B and T cells
+4. Investigate how these interactions are influenced by cells beyond B and T cells, discovering key pathways underlying hypo-responsiveness.

-I will take advantage of the increasing availability of clinically approved modulatory compounds to target these pathways to improve vaccine responses in our in vitro models.
+I will take advantage of the increasing availability of clinically approved modulatory compounds to target these pathways and improve vaccine responses in our in vitro models.

-I will also perform a proof of concept clinical trial to establish a pipeline for translating the fundamental insights gained to human testing, and pave the way to new horizons for vaccines to show their full potential worldwide.
+I will also perform a proof of concept clinical trial to establish a pipeline for translating the fundamental insights gained to human testing, paving the way to new horizons for vaccines to show their full potential worldwide.

 Financiële details & Tijdlijn